Jeremiah-J-Emmanuel/AfroVita/README.md

 - API: World Bank Indicators API
 - Documentation: [World Bank API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation)
 - The API does not need API Keys.
-- Errors are Handled: if API is down, the app used cached data or if there is no cached data, it displays "Could not retrieve data for this indicator".
+- Errors are Handled: if API is down, the app displays "Could not retrieve data for this indicator".

 ![Error handling incase of api downtime or lack of internet connection](./images/failed-to-fetch.png)